 7. Put Together a New eMail Course

-Collect old articles you did on one topic and put together a useful email course to send to your subscribers or market your list.
+Collect old articles you did on one topic and put together a useful email course to auto-send to your subscribers or market your list.

 8. Create an Infographic